 What Is The Average Duration of Each Stage of Tenant Screening?

 Tenant screening is a multi-step process, and each phase contributes differently to the overall time it takes to complete.
+Many applicants also ask what is a screening for an apartment—it’s essentially the same as tenant screening, broken down into the following stages:

 Credit Report, Credit Score, and Identity Verification

 This is usually the fastest component of the tenant rental screening process.
 Once a tenant authorizes the screening, credit bureaus provide real-time access to their credit score, detailed report, and verify their identity during the process.
+You can learn more in our guide on identity proofing vs identity verification.

 Most landlords receive this data within minutes through screening platforms like LeaseRunner.
 Unless there are unusual entries or disputes on the credit file requiring clarification, this stage typically causes no delay.